jcburley/joker/GOSTD.md

 For standalone functions, their Go name is (sometimes) directly usable as a Clojure function.
 E.g. `(go.std.os/Chmod "sample.txt" 0777)`, where `Chmod` is the function name.

-For receivers, given an object of the appropriate type, the `Go` function (specific to this version of Joker) is used, specifying the object, the name (as a string) of the receiver, and any arguments:
+For receivers, given an object of the appropriate type, the `Go` function (specific to this version of Joker) is used, specifying the object, the name (as an expression that evaluates to a string or symbol) of the receiver, and any arguments:

 ```
 user=> (use 'go.std.net)